 - 1. The team with the highest score in the seven placing classes wins. - 2.
-If still tied, the team with the highest alternate score will be the winner. - 3.
+If still tied, the team with the highest alternate score will be the winner.
+If still tied, the team with the highest team questions total will be the winner. - 3.
 If still tied, the advisors of the team will meet with contest officials who will conduct a coin toss to determine the higher placing team.
+If still tied, the team with the highest alternate score will be the winner.